 You did it.
 You took all the prenatal courses, you read all the posts, and you had your baby.
-You left your birthing suite floating on cloud nine thinking the hard part is over.
+You left your birthing suite sore but floating on cloud nine thinking the hard part is over.

 Photo: Kelly Sikkema